 Bringing together the art and cannabis communities to stand up to social inequality and injustice issues.
 The Louder Together Cannabis Advocacy Society celebrates BIPOC voices across Canada with a virtual fundraising event with proceeds going to organizations that foster social change.
 The virtual concert Featured artists such Naomi Grace, Sargeant & Comrade, Tonye Aganaba, and many more.
 We love this campaign because it amplifies BIPOC voices in the cannabis industry and creates community during a time of isolation.

 ADCANN award winner for best campaign, FLOWR’s Art & Science is elegantly designed campaign to educate and show the artistry in crafting and growing their cannabis.
 Simple yet complex, the display of fruits, flowers, and pine create a distinct visual message that gets representation of the aroma and flavour of the cannabis.
 This campaign helps challenge the stigma around cannabis by highlighting the care and precision it takes to produce quality products.

 Up Cannabis – #weresorrybud

 Up Cannabis had a rough start when originally entering the market.
-Dealing with several negative reviews, they listened to the feedback, adjusted the product and reentered the scene in an honest and humorous way.
+Dealing with several negative reviews, they listened to the feedback, adjusted the product and reentered the scene in an honest and humorous way with the #weresorrybud campaign, developed by Sister Merci.
 Taking their favourite negative reviews and turning them into memes with the hashtag #weresorrybud.
 Up Cannabis took the time to change their product and owned up to their mistakes.
 This creates a real human connection with the consumer, because they feel their voice was heard and encourages consumers to try the product knowing it has improved.

 As we embrace the new year and new normal, marketing and PR in the cannabis industry has become more than ordinary.
 In this competitive market, we found that these campaigns took a significant amount of creativity, risk, and research.